Feo's Stuff HORROR / THRILLER

 Ratings: USA: PG-13

 ALIEN VS PREDATOR (henceforth known as AVP) was written and directed by Paul W.S.
-Anderson (MORTAL COMBAT, EVENT HORIZON, SOLDIER, RESIDENT EVIL).
+Anderson (EVENT HORIZON, RESIDENT EVIL [all]).
 Rumor has it that Anderson stepped down from directing the sequels to MORTAL COMBAT and RESIDENT EVIL just so he could do AVP, a movie he's wanted to do for many years.

 The story opens with a Weyland Industries satellite in orbit (Weyland Industries, of course, is destined to become the Weyland-Yutani Corporation, better known as "the Company" in all the ALIEN movies).
 The satellite reports an odd heat signature near Antarctica.

 Very quickly we see a team being gathered by Weyland Industries representative Maxwell Stafford (Colin Salmon: TOMORROW NEVER DIES, THE WORLD IS NOT ENOUGH, RESIDENT EVIL, DIE ANOTHER DAY).
-The team includes rock climber and environmentalist Alexa Woods (Sanaa Lathan: BLADE, OUT OF TIME) and archeologist Sebastian de Rosa (Raoul Bova), among others.
+The team includes rock climber and environmentalist Alexa Woods (Sanaa Lathan: BLADE) and archeologist Sebastian de Rosa (Raoul Bova), among others.

 All are brought to a Weyland Industries ice-cutter on its way to an island near Antarctica.
 Here the group is briefed by Charles Bishop Weyland (Lance Henrickson: TERMINATOR, NEAR DARK, ALIENS, ALIEN 3).
 The satellite photos show (in infrared) a huge pyramid buried beneath 2000 feet of glacier.
 Why the pyramid has suddenly become hot is unknown but Weyland is convinced this is a critically important discovery and he wants to be the first one there.